 What’s Your Corporate Culture Made Of?

 The 12 factors illustrated above make up the unique culture of every business.
-Some factors may play a critical role in the day-to-day activities of your business, while others don’t apply.
-If you want to have a comprehensive understanding of your corporate culture (and how to use it to attract top talent!) you have to evaluate what that culture is made of.
+Some factors may play a critical role in the day-to-day activities of your business, while others don’t come into play as often.
+If you want to have a comprehensive understanding of your corporate culture (and how to use it to attract top talent), you have to evaluate what that culture is made of.

 Leadership

 Culture starts at the top.
-You CEO is responsible for setting the tone for your entire organization.
+Your CEO is responsible for setting the tone for your entire organization.

 Strategy